aregsar/aregsarblog/blog/2021/working-with-nginx-docker-image/index.md

 This file is served by default when we navigate to the root URL `/` of `localhost:8080`, because of the `index index.html index.htm;` directive inside the `location /` block of the `default.conf` file.

 You may have also noticed a `fastcgi_params` file in the `/etc/nginx/` directory.
-This file is referenced from the commented out section of the `default.conf` file.
-The file is used when we enable that section to serve php files.
+This file is included by the line `include fastcgi_params;` in a commented out section of the `default.conf` file.

+If we uncomment that section the content of the `fastcgi_params` file will be included in the `default.conf` file.
+The content contains additional CGI parameters that will be passed to the PHP server specified in that section.

 Let's see its content: